Configuration

 • METRIC_PROVIDER_NAME [string]: Key specifies the Metric Provider.
 Possible Metric Providers →

-• METRIC_PROVIDER_NAME.resolution [integer]: sampling resolution in ms
+• METRIC_PROVIDER_NAME.sampling_rate [integer]: sampling rate in ms

 Some metric providers have unique configuration params: